mlresearch/v258/_posts/2025-04-23-aoki-sherwood25a.md

   a ranking dataset from a psychology experiment with two different ranking tasks (one with fixed consideration sets and one with unknown consideration sets).
-This combination of data allows us to estimate utilities and then learn about unknown consideration probabilities using our bounds. "
+This combination of data allows us to estimate utilities and then learn about unknown consideration probabilities using our bounds.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: aoki-sherwood25a
 month: 0
-tex_title: " When the Universe is Too Big: Bounding Consideration Probabilities for Plackett-Luce Rankings "
+tex_title: 'When the Universe is Too Big: Bounding Consideration Probabilities for Plackett-Luce Rankings'
 firstpage: 2368
 lastpage: 2376
 page: 2368-2376